windows99-hue/99wxrobot/readme-en.md

 ## License

-This project is licensed under the [MIT License](https://chat.openai.com/c/LICENSE).
+This project is licensed under the [GPLv3 License](https://chat.openai.com/c/LICENSE).
 I don't want this program to be commercial.
 If you want to use this code for commercial purposes, please contact me
 3013907412@qq.com
 thanks